opencobra/cobratoolbox/README.md

 | patstat      | if documentations on patient status is provided (0 not 1 yes)|
 | figform      | the output is vectorized picture ('-depsc'), change to '-dpng' for .png|

+The ‘autorun’ variable controls the behavior of the pipeline.
+The autorun functionality is automatically on.
+This functionality enables the pipeline to automatically run and detect outputs.
+By changing ‘autorun’ variables to 0 it is possible to enter in manual / debug mode.

+**WARNING :**you should not change the ‘autorun’ variable value.
+Manual mode is strongly discouraged and should be used only for debugging purposes.

 ## Outputs